Last Updated on February 12, 2024 by Admin

 1. Develop Supply Chain Expertise

 Suppose you don’t have a supply chain management degree or any previous supply chain experience.
 In that case, you’ll need to develop expertise in the fundamentals and methodologies used in supply chain management, including designing supply chain networks, conducting supply chain modeling and analysis, and understanding how supply chains interact.
-For those looking to transition into the supply chain, this expertise can be learned through supply chain courses and programs.
+This expertise can be learned through supply chain courses and programs for those looking to transition into the supply chain.

 “I had been working at a biotech company as a logistic technician and then moved into a supply chain role focused on improving efficiency, but I didn’t have the business and supply chain skills to advance within my team,” said Mia, a supply chain manager in the United States.
-Through the MITx MicroMasters® program in Supply Chain Management on edX, Mia made a seamless transition into her new role as a supply chain manager, even receiving a significant pay bump and increased responsibility.
+Through the MITx MicroMasters® program in Supply Chain Management on edX, Mia seamlessly transitioned into her new role, even receiving a significant pay bump and increased responsibility.

 “Everything I learned from the MITx MicroMasters program in Supply Chain Management was immediately applicable in my job, giving me tools and background that I didn’t even realize I was missing.”